top of page

 It features The Giant Playground, Rushmore Green Toddler Playground and the Kadina Bush Trail which has been developed in conjunction with Nature Play WA and features as one of the trails on their app.

-THE GIANT PARK
+THE GIANT PLAYGROUND

 This playground takes advantage of mature trees for shade and has lots open green space surrounding it.
 The playground is designed around three giants: Snottygobble, Argyle and Ruger.
 The kid's challenge is to locate the three giants within the playground as they are disguised as play equipment.
 We found Argyle....can you work it out?